-18. UNITHOLDERS' EQUITY
+19. UNITHOLDERS' EQUITY

 Skyline Commercial REIT is authorized to issue an unlimited number of REIT units.
 The REIT units are entitled to distributions as and when declared by the Board of Trustees.

-The price for newly issued units and units to be redeemed was \$13.75 (2019 - \$13.75).
-The units issued and outstanding are as follows:
+On December 20, 2021, the price per unit for newly issued units and units to be redeemed increased from \$16.50 to \$17.50.